MiDataInt/midataint.github.io/_docs/usage.md

 to the tabs on the left of the screen.
 You usually want to work through them in order (but can always go back).

-### Multiple parallel analyses

-Many MDI apps are designed to allow you to load multiple data packages at once and to use our sample assignment grid to create comparisons within and between data sets.
+{% include figure.html file="app-features/step-tabs.png" %}

 ### Settings (gear) and other useful icons

-Apps often have many features "hiding" behind various icons.
+Apps often have many features "hiding" behind various icons, like the settings gear icon seen above.
 Click away, you can't really break anything.
 The point of Stage 2 Apps is to be interactive, so ... interact!